NKULTRA/MIP-Heuristics/README.md

 - pseudocost diving

-some of them were implemented just to solve BIPs, because this was the task model.py is the Model Class
+some of them were implemented just to solve BIPs, because this was the task

+model.py is the Model Class and is necessary in all of them

 gurobi and numpy are necessary, model files were read in mps format